Gluten Free Chocolate Mint Brownies

 • Microwave the chocolate at 20-second intervals, stirring between each.
 Once the chocolate is melted, remove it from the microwave.

-• Let the chocolate mixture cool a little, then add the eggs.
+• Let the chocolate mixture cool a little, then add the 3 large eggs.
 Whisk to blend them together.
 If your chocolate is too hot, it can cook the eggs.
 You can also temper the eggs by placing the whisked eggs into a small bowl.
 Add a tablespoon of the chocolate butter mixture and whisk.
 Repeat and then it is okay to pour the mixture into the larger bowl of chocolate and butter.

 • Pour the wet ingredients into the dry ingredients.
 Add the chopped Junior Mints and York Peppermint Patties.